Soured milk: In recipes

-Raw milk that has not gone sour is sometimes referred to as "sweet milk", because it contains the sugar lactose.
+Raw milk that has not gone sour is sometimes referred to as "sweet milk", because it contains the sugar lactose and lacks lactic acid.
 Fermentation converts the lactose to lactic acid, which has a sour flavor.
 Before the invention of refrigeration, raw milk commonly became sour before it could be consumed, and various recipes incorporate such leftover milk as an ingredient.
-Sour milk produced by fermentation differs in flavor from that produced by acidification, because the acids commonly added in commercial manufacture have different flavors from lactic acid, and also because fermentation can introduce new flavors.
-Buttermilk is a common modern substitute for naturally soured milk.